Allchorne3/thecryptohub/site/src/champs/earn-world.md

 proof: true
 tags: champ
 teamRewards: "The platform encourages user acquisition by offering team commissions and referral rewards.
 More information is accessible on the official website."
-description: Earn World offers a platform a professional automated trading service on INFRA software
+description: "Earn World offers a platform a professional automated trading service on INFRA software."

 vipTiers:
  -